Skip to main content

 Who Can Benefit Most

-Ketamine-Assisted Psychotherapy works well for people who:
+Ketamine-Assisted Psychotherapy and Psychotherapy-Augmented Ketamine Treatment work well for people who:

 You don’t need to “hit rock bottom” to seek help.
 Our compassionate team at Palo Alto Mind Body is here to walk with you on your healing journey.